muzudho/kifuwarabe-tic-tac-toe/README.md

 Let's proceed with development while testing.

 * [x] Step 2.
 Create the `test.rs` file.
+  * Add little by little as you progress through the steps.

 The first thing you have to create is your motive.
 It is important to start with the appearance.